AIMEtherCAT/EcatV2_Master/docs/environment-setup.md

 If you haven't initialized a git repository here, please run the command ``git init`` first.

-Then, run the command ``git submodule add git@github.com:AIMEtherCAT/EcatV2_Master.git src/EcatV2_Master`` to add soem_wrapper to your project.
+Then, run the command ``git submodule add git@github.com:AIMEtherCAT/EcatV2_Master.git src/EcatV2_Master`` to add `soem_wrapper` to your project.

+After that, use the command ``git submodule update --recursive --remote`` to fetch the code of `soem`.

-If this project updates in the future, use the command ``git submodule update --recursive --remote`` to update code for soem_wrapper.
+If this project updates in the future, you can also use the command ``git submodule update --recursive --remote`` to update code for soem_wrapper.

 ### Flash EEPROM For EtherCAT Module